WAM2layers/WAM2layers/docs/quickstart.md

 pip install wam2layers
 ```

-## functionalities
+## Functionalities
 WAM2layers consists of three basic functionalities: preprocessing, tracking and visualizing.
+All of them require a configuration file ('config_file'.yaml in the examples below).
+The visualize option just provides some basic examples of how you could visualize your data, but please modify that to your own needs.
 You can use these in the following way

 preprocessing
 TODO: explain what happens (what goes in and what comes out, which files are used)